 DAY 1 : Opening my professional notebook into OneNote for W10 : LETS GO !

-Most of the time, I work on a custom Template, which helps me keep track of tasks.
+Most of the time, I work on a custom template, which helps me keep track of activities, and tasks to be completed.

 This template is designed to be used with typed text (keyboard) primarily.